rdbliss/rdbliss.github.io/_posts/2019-01-21-solving-a-recurrence-with-boundary-conditions-on-difference-table.md

 it and noticed a curious property of its difference table: the first entry of every row was a power of $2$.
 The sequence itself ended up being fairly simple to guess---it's just $9^k \cdot 8$---but my experiments made me wonder what a proof would look like if we just knew that first entry.
+There is a fairly well-known way to do this via the binomial transform, which I have joyfully rediscovered.

 To be more precise, the difference table looked like this: